Rudolph stared into the mirror.

 wearing cheap sunglasses.

 "I'm never gonna fit in," Rudolph mumbled.
-He went
+He

 back to reading his book, and tried to ignore the tears